quartznet/quartznet/docs/documentation/quartz-4.x/tutorial/more-about-triggers.md

 of the Triggers that are scheduled to fire at the same time.
 In this case, you may want to control which of your Triggers get first crack at the available Quartz.NET worker threads.
 For this purpose, you can set the priority property on a Trigger.
 If N Triggers are to fire at the same time, but there are only Z worker threads currently available, then the first Z Triggers with the highest priority will be executed first.
 If you do not set a priority on a Trigger, then it will use the default priority of 5.
 Any integer value is allowed for priority, positive or negative.
+A larger number indicates a higher priority.  i.e. A trigger with a Priority of 7 will have priority over trigger with a value of 5.

 ::: tip
 Priorities are only compared when triggers have the same fire time.
 A trigger scheduled to fire at 10:59 will always fire before one scheduled to fire at 11:00.